 TypeScript enum alternative

-Define a list of strings that represents a set of entities, then compute types and key/value object util
+Define a list of strings that represents a set of entities, using Literal Types instead of Enum

-Let’s start from a list of string that represent a set of entities, for example the fields of a table:
+Let’s start from a list of strings that represent a set of entities, for example the fields of a table:

 'startDate',